p4norman/swarm-rename-users/docs/README.md

            'betty' => 'boop',
            'oldname' => 'newname',
        );
-2. It is important to run $SWARMROOT/bin/console as the Apache user (usually www-data)'
+2. It is important to run $SWARMROOT/bin/console as the Apache user (usually www-data)
 3. If the swarm system is configured for **multiple 'p4d' instances**, you must pass the "server label" of the server you wish to update as an additional argument to the 'renameuser' command:
    <https://www.perforce.com/manuals/swarm/Content/Swarm/admin_multiple_p4d_config.html>